jrbotvinick/Learning-Dynamics-on-Invariant-Measures/README.md

 [2] https://www.pnas.org/doi/10.1073/pnas.1517384113 \
 [3] https://arxiv.org/abs/1806.07366

-We thank Dr. Chen Li for his help combining the neural network parametrization with the gradient computation from the adjoint state method.
+We thank Dr. Chen Li for his helpful suggestions and for sharing code which combines the gradient calculation from the adjoint state method with the neural network backproppagation.